 The country operations business plan, 2016-2018 for Nauru continues the strategic direction of ADB in the country in the areas of public sector management, energy, and transport.
-It is aligned with ADB’s Interim Pacific Approach, 2015, which extends the validity of Pacific Approach, 2010-2014; Nauru’s National Sustainable Development Strategy (NSDS), 2005-2025; and ADB’s Midterm Review of Strategy 2020.
+It is aligned with Nauru’s National Sustainable Development Strategy (NSDS), 2005-2025.

 ADB is supporting the implementation of Nauru’s NSDS, 2005-2025.
 A key economic priority under the NSDS is to improve public sector management and the use of the country’s remaining scarce natural resources.
 The development of better utility services, including energy, and the provision of enhanced infrastructure services, are also priorities.